wayne931121/pip_install_requirements_debugger/README.md

 ## Error2 Record
 No moudle name torch in notebook?
-My problem is my notebook installed in cpmputer, but not install in current conda env, so solution is ```pip install notebook```.
+My problem is my notebook installed in computer, but not install in current conda env, so solution is ```pip install notebook```.